GChrysostomou/saloss/README.md

 ## SaLoss

-Repository for the paper *"Enjoy the Salience: Towards Better Transformer-based FaithfulExplanations with Word Salience", G.Chrysostomou and N.Aletras, to appear at EMNLP2021*.
+Repository for the paper *"Enjoy the Salience: Towards Better Transformer-based Faithful Explanations with Word Salience", G.Chrysostomou and N.Aletras, to appear at EMNLP2021*.
 Pre-print available at this [link](https://arxiv.org/pdf/*)

 ## Prerequisites